electricimp/AzureIoTHub/README.md

 ### sendEventBatch(*messages[, callback]*)

 Sends an array of events (messages) the Iot Hub.
 The messages parameter should be an array of iothub.Message objects which can be created from a string or any object that can be converted to JSON.
-The message objects can also hold application properties as defined [here](https://msdn.microsoft.com/en-us/library/mt590784.aspx).

 You may also provide a function reference via the *callback* parameter *(see below)*.
 This function will be called when the IoT Hub responds.
 If you don’t provide a callback, *sendEventBatch()* will block until completion.